Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Screenshot courtesy of Enstine Muki.

-This allows the advertisers to see the page views and some other vital stats.
+This allows advertisers to see page views and other vital stats.

 How to Use Google Analytics to See Your Traffic Sources: